 Clam Chair in Sheepskin by Philip Arctander - 1944

-This iconic piece would fit well in a Scandinavian-inspired or mid-century modern home.
-We only have one more chair available, priced per piece.
+An iconic piece that would fit well in a Scandinavian-inspired or mid-century modern home.
+We have two of these chairs available, priced per piece.

 Rest of worldPrice upon request